adobe/pardon/packages/core/src/modules/README.md

 ## The pardon modules

 A brief description of the modules and their roles.
+Unless otherwise noted, these require a NodeJS-type environment.

 ### import "pardon"